dbolingpub/FCND-3D-Estimation-CPP/README.md

 ## Project Setup

-In order to get this project to run on your machine, follow the Development Guide Setup section  in the original [README](./README_FromParentRepo.md) from the [parent repo](https://github.com/udacity/FCND-Estimation-CPP).
+In order to get this project to run on your machine, follow the Setup section in the original [README](./README_FromParentRepo.md) from the [parent repo](https://github.com/udacity/FCND-Estimation-CPP).

 <br/>